zhenorzz/goploy/docs/en/start/index.md

 Please enter the mysql port(default 3306):

-Please enter the absolute path of the log directory(default /tmp/):
+Please enter the absolute path of the log directory(default stdout):

-Please enter the absolute path of the ssh-key directory(default /root/.ssh/id_rsa):

 Please enter the listening port(default 80):